 why did I get this. it's thriller I see around a lot.
 I also see Peter Swanson's name quite a lot.
 I've been eyeing his latest book, to be honest.
 I heard somewhere that this is still his best one.

+why is it still in my tbr.
 I don't know.
 Probably just because I don't want to read thrillers one after another.
 I don't like them blending together.

 author: Hideo Yokoyama, Jonathan Lloyd-Davies (Translation)